Skip to main content

 Resultint0 for fail, 1 for pass.

 The program codes are dot-separated path strings encoding degree level, pathway, and credential type.
 ADN.2YR.AS is an Associate Degree in Nursing, traditional two-year track, Associate of Science credential.
 ADN.BRDG.AAS is the same degree level via a bridge pathway (LPN-to-RN), Associate of Applied Science credential.
 BSN.PRE.BSN is a prelicensure Bachelor of Science in Nursing.
 The pathway distinctions matter for phase 03’s program-level analysis because bridge students have meaningfully different first-time pass rates than traditional-track students.
+One program code (ADN.BRDG.NE.AS) carries an anonymized regional suffix; the original encodes a state-specific bridge variant whose disclosure would identify the institution.

 Structural Quirks Worth Documenting